Oysters and Herrings: Did Mrs. White Practice what She Preached on Diet?

 Getting ill always provided a convenient excuse to partake of some forbidden item of food.
-Once while seasick on a boat trip, Mrs. White slurped down some beef stew:
+Since Sister White was frequently ill, this provided plenty of opportunity.
+Once while seasick on a boat trip, Mrs. White partook of some beef stew:

 "I suppose you will be interested to know how we spent Christmas...
 Christmas morning we all took breakfast together--James Cornell; Florence and Clara, their two girls; Brother and Sister Moore and their three children; Sister Bahler and Etta, a girl living with them; and Sister Daniells, our cook, Father, and myself.
 We had a quarter of venison cooked, and stuffing.
 It was as tender as a chicken.
 We all enjoyed it very much.
 There is plenty of venison in market."10